brews/dearprudence/README.md

 # dearprudence
 Internal Python library filled with sugar for swallowing downscalingCMIP6 parameter files.

-This package is a small working prototype under active development.
-It may break things or radically change without warning.
+*This is a working prototype under active development.
+It may break things or radically change without warning.*

 ## Examples